Click Here To Schedule A Consultation

 Kybella injections and dermal fillers for jawline definition

 Chin fat and signs of aging on the neck are among the most commonly treated concerns in the private dermatology office of Dr. Green.
-Using a combination of Kybella injections and dermal fillers, Dr. Green is able to reduce visible signs of aging, eliminate excess submental fat, and provide patients with an elegant and defined jawline.
-Kybella is a unique injectable that is able to provide permanent fat reduction in the area it is injected, most commonly in the jawline and the area under the neck.
-Dermal fillers are able to contour and lift the jawline and provide more definition to the chin area as well, providing a non-surgical liquid facelift with no downtime.
+Using a combination of Kybella injections and dermal fillers, Dr. Green can reduce visible signs of aging, eliminate excess submental fat, and provide patients with an elegant and defined jawline.
+Kybella is a unique injectable that can give permanent fat reduction in the area in which it is injected, most commonly in the jawline and the area under the neck.
+Dermal fillers can contour and lift the jawline and provide more definition to the chin area, providing a nonsurgical liquid facelift with no downtime.

-Kybella is the first and only cosmetic injectable that has been approved by the FDA for the purpose of dissolving submental fat and eliminating the double chin, leading to the appearance of a more defined jawline.
+Kybella is the first and only cosmetic injectable that the FDA has approved to dissolve submental fat and eliminate the double chin, leading to the appearance of a more defined jawline.
 The active ingredient in Kybella is deoxycholic acid, a naturally occurring substance in the body that aids in the absorption and breakdown of dietary fat.
 Injections of Kybella permanently destroy fat cells in the treatment area.
-Four to six weeks after Kybella is initially injected, the destroyed fat cells are cleared from the body through your own body’s natural metabolic processes, resulting in an elimination of fat and a defined jawline.
+Four to six weeks after Kybella is initially injected, the destroyed fat cells are cleared from the body through your own body’s natural metabolic processes, eliminating fat and a defined jawline.

-Dermal filler injections can be used to provide further definition to the jawline, improve the appearance of sagging jowls, and give the face a more contoured appearance.
+Dermal filler injections can provide further definition to the jawline, improve the appearance of sagging jowls, and give the face a more contoured appearance.
 Dr. Green often takes advantage of hyaluronic acid fillers such as Restylane Lyft or Juvederm Voluma to create a more defined, sharpened jawline for her patients.
-These fillers provide a lifting effect by supporting the skin in the treatment area and also stimulating new collagen production near the sites of injection.
+These fillers provide a lifting effect by supporting the skin in the treatment area and stimulating new collagen production near the injection sites.
 Jawline fillers are a non-invasive cosmetic treatment with results lasting for up to a year.
-During your consultation with Dr. Green you will be able to discuss which combination of dermal fillers and Kybella are best-suited to your treatment for a more defined jawline.
+During your consultation with Dr. Green, you can discuss which combination of dermal fillers and Kybella is best suited to your treatment for a more defined jawline.

 Botox Injections with a liquid facelift